Kavyashree8/Image-processing/README.md

-**5. Develop a program to convert the given color image to different color spaces.** import cv2 img = cv2.imread('f3.jpg') gray=cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)
+**5. Develop a program to convert the given color image to different color spaces.**
+**Description:**
+        Color spaces are a way to represent the color channels present in the image that gives the image that particular hue BGR color space: OpenCV’s default color space is RGB.
+HSV color space: It stores color information in a cylindrical representation of RGB color points.
+It attempts to depict the colors as perceived by the human eye.
+Hue value varies from 0-179, Saturation value varies from 0-255 and Value value varies from 0-255.
+LAB color space :
+        L – Represents Lightness.
+        A – Color component ranging from Green to Magenta.
+        B – Color component ranging from Blue to Yellow.
+The HSL color space, also called HLS or HSI, stands for:Hue : the color type Ranges from 0 to 360° in most applications Saturation : variation of the color depending on the lightness.
+Lightness :(also Luminance or Luminosity or Intensity).
+Ranges from 0 to 100% (from black to white).
+YUV:Y refers to the luminance or intensity, and U/V channels represent color information.
+This works well in many applications because the human visual system perceives intensity information very differently from color information.

+**Program**
+import cv2
+img = cv2.imread('f3.jpg')
+gray=cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)